patrickfav/website-favre/content/articles/2018-11-07-the-bcrypt-protocol-is-kind-of-a-mess/index.md

 #### Issue 1: Non-Standard encoding

-First what’s odd is, that the used encoding for the salt and hash is a strange non-standard Base64 dialect.
-[Wikipedia](https://en.wikipedia.org/wiki/Base64#Radix-64_applications_not_compatible_with_Base64) lists it in its article in the section “Radix-64 applications” and originates it to [crypt(3)](http://crypt(3)) with seemingly only modern usage being bcrypt.
-Granted, it has the same, but permutated alphabet, still making it incompatible to [RFC 4648](https://tools.ietf.org/html/rfc4648#section-5).
-This makes implementing it unnecessarily harder and more error prone, since practically all programming languages have a RFC 4648 implementation of Base64 or support for it.
+One oddity of bcrypt is that it uses a non-standard Base64 dialect for encoding the salt and hash.
+This dialect is listed in [Wikipedia](https://en.wikipedia.org/wiki/Base64#Radix-64_applications_not_compatible_with_Base64)’s “Radix-64 Applications” section, and is attributed to [crypt(3)](https://man7.org/linux/man-pages/man3/crypt.3.html), with modern usage limited to bcrypt.
+Although it uses the same alphabet as standard Base64, it is permutated, making it incompatible with [RFC 4648](https://tools.ietf.org/html/rfc4648#section-5).
+This makes implementing it unnecessarily harder and more error-prone, since practically all programming languages have an RFC 4648 implementation of Base64 or support for it.

-#### Issue 2: Using 23 byte instead of the full 24 byte hash
+#### Issue 2: Using 23 byte instead of the full 24 bytes hash

 As stated before, nearly all bcrypt implementations output a 23 byte long hash.
 The bcrypt algorithm however generates a 24 byte password hash by encrypting three 8 byte blocks using a password-derived blowfish key.
-The original reference implementation however choose truncate the hash output, it is rumored the reason is to [cap it to a more manageable length of 60 character limit](http://manageable length) (a strange reason if you ask me).
+The original reference implementation however choose truncate the hash output, it is rumored the reason is to cap it to a more manageable length of 60-character limit (a strange reason if you ask me).
 The [consensus seems](https://news.ycombinator.com/item?id=2654586) to be that the issue of cutting a hash byte off is not a meaningful degradation in security, so it stays an oddity inherited from the reference implementation.

 #### Issues 3: Derivations of the White Paper vs Reference Implementation